Standard Poker Chip Values and Colors

 While each casino around the world has its own unique poker chip collection, you’ll find that the values and the colors of these chips are relatively uniform.
 You can walk into a casino in the UK, become familiar with the chips used there, then catch a flight to Vegas and find that, for the most part, the values and colors are the same.

-If you’re completely new to the world of poker and want to familiarize yourself with the common values and colors of poker chips, take a look below.
+If you’re completely new to the world of poker and want to familiarize yourself with the standardized values and colors of poker chips, take a look below.

 Poker Chip Values